I2PC/scipion-em-xmipp/README.md

 (**strongly recommended for non-developers**) or cloning it on your own and [linking it to Scipion](https://scipion-em.github.io/docs/docs/scipion-modes/install-plugins-command-line.html#devel-mode).
 The latter is only for those who intended to develop the Xmipp plugin but **not the whole Xmipp software**.

-For **developers**, we strongly recommend to follow the guide on [how to install xmipp-bundle](https://github.com/i2pc/xmipp#getting-started) in order to get a complet Xmipp development ecosystem.
+For **developers**, we strongly recommend to follow the guide on [how to install xmipp-bundle](https://github.com/i2pc/xmipp#xmipp-as-a-standalone-bundle-for-developers) in order to get a complet Xmipp's development ecosystem.